Judgment Day (2007)

-The 2007 Judgment Day was the ninth Judgment Day professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
-It was held for wrestlers from the promotion's Raw, SmackDown!, and ECW brand divisions.
-The event took place on May 20, 2007, at the Scottrade Center in St. Louis, Missouri.
+The 2007 Judgment Day was a professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
+It was the ninth Judgment Day and took place on May 20, 2007, at the Scottrade Center in St. Louis, Missouri.
+The event featured wrestlers from the promotion's Raw, SmackDown!, and ECW brand divisions.
 This was the first Judgment Day event since 2003 to feature multiple brands.

 The main match on the Raw brand, which was the card's main event, was John Cena versus The Great Khali for the WWE Championship, which Cena won after forcing Khali to submit to the STFU.
 The featured match on the SmackDown! brand was Edge versus Batista for the World Heavyweight Championship, which Edge won via pinfall with a school boy pin.
-The primary match on the ECW brand was a Handicap match for the ECW World Championship between Team McMahon (champion Vince McMahon, Shane McMahon, and Umaga) and Bobby Lashley.
+The primary match on the ECW brand was a handicap match for the ECW World Championship between Team McMahon (champion Vince McMahon, Shane McMahon, and Umaga) and Bobby Lashley.
 Lashley won the match by pinning Shane McMahon; however, he did not win the title since he did not pin the champion, Vince McMahon.